Drywood Termites in South Florida

 Cryptotermes brevis, Incisitermes minor, and other species

-Silent destroyers that infest dry wood structures, causing significant damage over time.
+Drywood Termites in South Florida: Silent destroyers that infest dry wood structures and cause serious damage over time.

 Pest Stats